Charlie Chaplin Filmography Continued

 is a member of the "Awkward Squad" and we first see him

-put through his paces in training camp.
+in training camp.
 He has problems with making a

-about-face and with marching, his out-turned feet constantly
+marching, his out-turned feet constantly

-annoying
+annoying his drill

-his drill sergeant.
-Exhausted after a
+sergeant.
+Exhausted after a hard drill

-hard drill he collapses on
+he collapses on

-his
+his cot.

 "Over

-troops - flooded quarters (which he shares with a sergeant played by
+shares with a sergeant played by

-brother
+brother Sydney Chaplin),

-Sydney Chaplin), constant shelling, sniping and homesickness.
+constant shelling, sniping and homesickness.
 In

-touching scene, a mail-less Charlie reads a letter from home over the
+a letter from home over the

-of another soldier and on his face we can see his emotional
+on his face we can see his emotional

-to the good and bad news that the soldier reads.
+news that the soldier reads.
 Charlie is sent

 handedly.
 His next foray, in the guise of a tree,